smartdevicelink/rpc_spec/InterfaceParser/README.md

 # `MOBILE_RPC.xml` structure

 ## Overview
 This document contains the description of the `MOBILE_API.xml` structure in order of preparation specification and transformation rules for Proxy Library RPC Generation.
 This is not a full XML specification and only elements and attributes required for the code generation are described here.
-For the full specification see XSD.
+For the full specification see MOBILE_API.xsd.

 ## `<interface>`
 The root element is the `<interface>`.
 The `<interface>` contains any number of `<enum>`, `<struct>` and `<function>`.